Beta

 Light rail for stations and airport movement, city offices for civic errands, and Alerts before you head into the core.

-Use the handoff early when Downtown is the base, not the whole answer.
+Open the next page early when Downtown is the base, not the whole answer.

 Local travel notes